devopshubproject/k8s-blue-green-deploy/README.md

 # k8s-blue-green-deploy
-This project contains sample script to guide one with the steps for performing blue green container deplpyment on k8s Okteto using jenkins
+This project contains sample script to guide one with the steps for performing blue green container deployment on k8s Okteto using jenkins

 # *Blue-Green-Deployment*